zzubnik/SDXLWorkflow/README.md

 # SDXLWorkflows
 Basic SDXL workflows for ComfyUI.
 I prefer things to be lined up.
+This repository is really just to help me keep track of things.

 ## Current general setup.
 [SDXL_V2_0.json](https://github.com/zzubnik/SDXLWorkflow/blob/main/SDXL_V2_0.json) -  Refiner, face fixer, one LoRA,  FreeUV2 (which I don't like and bypass), Style selectors, Latent upscale (weird), and basic image adjustment controls.
 Bypass things you don't need.
 I usually have the face and hand fixer bypassed as well as the latent upscale group, which really is pretty useless.
 I think I'll remove it for the next version.